 ~ ❯ sshup woo.js ######################################################### 100.0% 📝 woo.js 💾 (418.00 Bytes) ➡ 🐳 / ➡ 🌐 SSH34457493201438

-If you prefer not to use the client, you can manually upload a file using the
+3) Manual Upload with Curl: If you prefer not to use the client, you can manually upload a file using the

 curl -X POST -F myFile=@YOURFILE "https://up.ssh.surf/?cid=SSHIDHERE&key=KEYHERE"

-You can upload files without any restrictions using the script, as long as you don’t exceed your file system’s quota.
+You can upload files without any restrictions using the script, as long as you stay within your file system’s quota.

-You can now upload files within Discord-Linux using the
+Additionally, we now offer the ability to upload files directly within Discord-Linux using the